 I. Course Prefix/Number: CIS 118

-Course Name: Introduction to the UNIX Operating System
+Course Name: Linux Operating System

 Credits: 2 (2 lecture; 0 lab)